 Deputy Director/Senior Staff Attorney

-Before coming to GLAD, Janson worked as a coordinating attorney with Tri-City Community Action Program, a multi-service, anti-poverty organization, where he provided legal services to low-income individuals.
+Before coming to GLAD, Janson worked as an attorney with Tri-City Community Action Program, a multi-service, anti-poverty organization, where he provided legal services to low-income individuals.
 Prior to that, Janson was an associate at the litigation law firm of Quinn Emanuel Urquhart & Sullivan in San Francisco.
 He has served on the ABA’s Commission on Sexual Orientation and Gender Identity and on the Legal Committee of the World Professional Association for Transgender Health.

 Read a profile of Janson Wu, "Marriage Equality's Lawyer," in The Progressive